Wang Theatre History

 1996 - A New Beginning

 In October 1996, the newly renovated theatre reopened to premiere Jonathan Larsen’s Tony and Pulitzer Prize-winning musical, Rent.
 The $3 million renovation included increased accessibility for patrons with disabilities, a new stage, an expanded orchestra pit and updated electrical and mechanical systems.
 In the winter of 1998, the then-called Wang Center bestowed a $1 million grant to fellow nonprofit Boston Lyric Opera (BLO).
-As part of this special partnership, the Shubert Theatre has been BLO’s home for 18 years.
+As part of this special partnership, the Shubert Theatre was the BLO’s home for 18 years.
 The organizations also partnered on a co-production Rachel Portman’s opera The Little Prince in February 2005.

 2003 - Community Arts Center